 Finally, after a month of struggling, something shifted as I was walking/running.
 I was in a rush to get home from a meeting, and I decided to try easy running.
 Walking and running were suddenly pain-free, and I could feel my foot working differently, pushing nicely off of the first metatarsal and big toe.

 I guess I’ll never know the origin of the rigidity in my left foot.
-At first I thought that, early in my running years, I had developed a pattern of limiting the pronation of my left foot as a means of avoiding the pain of a severe tendinitis of the peroneus tendon below my left ankle joint.
+At first, I thought that, early in my running years, I had developed a pattern of limiting the pronation of my left foot as a means of avoiding the pain of severe tendinitis of the peroneus tendon below my left ankle joint.
 But, as the foot was measured smaller than the other as far back as I can remember (buying soccer boots in the 7th grade was a problem), the condition obviously went back to well before my running days.

 Now, six months after the big shift, my foot feels great.
 For a couple of weeks, I had a little swelling around the insertion of the Achilles tendon, due to a foot that now pronates normally, putting a different angle of stress on the tendon.
 And, of course, once I started engaging the toe flexors (especially the flexor digitorum longus), I had really interesting pain and swelling midway up my tibia and fibula.
 Fortunately, I could rollerski every other day during the period of adaptation, to avoid stressing the tendon and nearly atrophied muscles excessively.
 However, I needed to continue to run, rather than resting, to complete the adaptation.
 I believe that if I had stopped to let something heal, I would simply have healed back to the unnaturally protected and slightly rigid condition.